Integrated Fisheries Management Plan summary

 First Nations’ fishing for food, social and ceremonial purposes is open coastwide throughout the year.
 Food, social and ceremonial harvest has not been limited by catch quantity, except in those Nations where the Council or fisheries Program has established their own catch limits for band members, or where allocated under treaty.

 The recreational fishery is open coastwide year-round and is an open entry fishery with a daily bag limit, two-day possession limit and gear limits.

-Stock Assessment, Science & Traditional Knowledge - IFMP Section 2
+Stock assessment, science and traditional knowledge - IFMP Section 2

-The Department, the Pacific Urchin Harvesters Association (PUHA) and First Nations joint stock assessment activities continue coastwide through biomass transect surveys, experimental harvest sites and selected study sites.
-The main survey goals are to estimate density and size frequencies of select populations to prove and/or adjust quotas accordingly, while other studies investigate growth and recruitment potential of red sea urchins.
+The Department, the Pacific Urchin Harvesters Association (PUHA) and First Nations joint stock assessment activities continue coastwide through biomass transect surveys.
+The main survey goals are to estimate density and size frequencies of select populations to prove and/or adjust quotas accordingly.
 Scientific research and stock assessment surveys are of vital importance to this fishery as it continues to be managed by the precautionary approach to Canadian Fisheries.